Elastomers in Sport

 Organised by the IOM3 Rubber in Engineering Group

-The afternoon technical discussion meeting (ATDM) will examine how elastomer materials can be effectively utilised in sporting applications.
+The afternoon technical discussion meeting (ATDM) examined how elastomer materials can be effectively utilised in sporting applications.

 Start time 13:30pm

 Welcome & Introduction - Prof James Busfield, Chair, RIEG

-This talk will present developments in graphene-enhanced elastomer composites and their applications in the sports sector.
-The incorporation of graphene into the elastomers enhances their properties which can bring significant performance improvements and has led to the establishment of a spin-out company, Grafine Ltd., which will develop new products and technologies, including in the sports sector, to harness these advanced elastomeric materials.
+This talk presented developments in graphene-enhanced elastomer composites and their applications in the sports sector.
+The incorporation of graphene into the elastomers enhances their properties which can bring significant performance improvements and has led to the establishment of a spin-out company, Grafine Ltd., which is developing new products and technologies, including in the sports sector, to harness these advanced elastomeric materials.

 Testing of elastomer properties for use in sports footwear (PDF 1.2MB)

 Independent research and testing organisation, SATRA Technology, gave an overview into the desirable properties and relevant testing of elastomers used in the footwear industry.
 This covered physical testing on the compound, as well as testing developed for whole footwear.

 Carbon nanotubes for improved performance in motorsport (PDF 0.9MB)